CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

 }
 ```

-Note that we use `CanonicalAddr`, which is the binary representation and unchanging over the lifetime of the chain, for storage, while using `HumanAddr`, which is the typical cli format (eg bech32 encoding), for messages and anything that interacts with the user.
+Note that we use `CanonicalAddr`, which is the binary representation and unchanging over the lifetime of the chain, for storage inside `State`, while we use `HumanAddr`, which is the typical cli format (eg bech32 encoding), for messages and anything that interacts with the user.
 There is [more info on addresses here](../intro/addresses).

 Moving to the `HandleMsg` type, which defines the different contract methods, we make use of a slightly more complex rust construction, the [`enum`](https://doc.rust-lang.org/stable/rust-by-example/custom_types/enum.html).
 This is also known as [a tagged union or sum type](https://en.wikipedia.org/wiki/Tagged_union), and contains a fixed set of defined possible data types, or `variants`, *exactly one of which must be set*.
 We use each `variant` to encode a different method.
 For example `HandleMsg::Refund{}` is a serializable request to refund the escrow, which is only valid after a timeout.